 If you would like us to check if your course reserve item is available electronically, please submit your requests to firstname.lastname@example.org.

 Course reserves are materials chosen by faculty to support class instruction.
-Print reserves (books and articles) are maintained at the Cushing Library Access Services desk.
+Print reserves (books and articles) are maintained at the Cushing Library Circulation Desk.
 Electronic reserves can be linked to from within Canvas.

 Before placing an item on print or electronic reserves, be sure to read our section on copyright and reserves.

 How to Place Print Reserves (Books, Articles, DVDs, and other "Hard Copy" Items) on Reserve

 For library-owned items, complete the Online Course Reserve Form or PDF version of the form and submit the form to the library via email or in-person.
 For items you're providing, complete the form and bring then bring the item(s) you would like to place on reserve to the library's circulation desk.
 Additionally, Copyright Notices (PDF here) are required for all hard-copy articles and book chapters placed on print reserve.

 Time for Processing Print Reserve Materials

-Materials placed on reserve are processed Monday - Friday.
+Materials to be added on reserve are processed Monday - Friday.
 If readings need to be available the first week of classes, the library will need your materials or reserve lists two weeks before classes start.
 If you cannot meet this deadline, indicate the date each reserve reading is needed (you could give us a syllabus or reading list), and we will attempt to get each one on reserve ahead of the required date.
 Keep in mind that at the start of the semester (2 weeks before classes start until a month after) processing time for reserves may take up to a week depending on the backlog.